sergree/matchering/README.md

 Our algorithm matches both of these tracks and provides you the mastered **TARGET** track with the same [RMS], [FR], [peak amplitude] and [stereo width] as the **REFERENCE** track has.

+You can try out Matchering yourself without having to install it thanks to the hosting provided by [Moises.ai](https://moises.ai/).

 Watch **[the video][Video]**:

 [![Matchering 2.0 Promo Video](http://img.youtube.com/vi/8Su5STDYfcA/0.jpg)][Video]